This calculator was last updated on 23/08/2021. It is currently not being updated regularly.

 - Have you got one of these underlying health conditions mentioned above?

 You will then see an estimate of the minimum and the maximum number of people who are inline to receive the vaccine before you.
 We also indicate how long it might be before you get both doses of the vaccine and be fully protected, based on the vaccination rate.
-By default, we base these figures on a vaccination rate achieved over the last 7 days and a default uptake rate of 75%.
+By default, we base these figures on a plan by the Scottish government of 400,000 vaccine doses a week and a default uptake rate of 74%.
 If you want to change these values, we'll explain how in the next section.

-In the Rollout of vaccines section of the calculator, you can change the vaccination rate and uptake percentage assumed by the calculator.
+In the Rollout of vaccines section of the calculator, you can change the figure of the vaccination rate used in the calculator.
+This is the rate at which people receive one dose of a vaccine.
+You can either choose:

 Alternatively, you can set the date when herd immunity is reached to calculate the vaccination rate.
 This is the predicted date when 70% of the adult population would have received their second dose, plus three weeks for them to develop maximum immunity.

 Not everyone who is asked to receive the vaccine will accept it.
 That will mean that the queue for you will, in effect, be shorter.
-We set a default uptake rate of 75%, which is the figure achieved for comparable vaccination programmes and the UK government's assumption when planning its programme.
-For COVID-19, the uptake may well be higher (certainly among those aged over 75 where the uptake rate is 93%).
+We set a default uptake rate of 74%, which was last year's figure for people aged 64 and over who accepted the annual flu vaccine.
+For COVID-19, the uptake may well be higher.
 Keep an eye out for the latest figure for the uptake rate and use it in the calculator.

 We know that waiting to get the vaccine might be frustrating.
 However, by prioritising those people that are most at risk of hospitalisation and death, we should quickly be able to save lives with this fantastic new weapon against the virus.